wise-old-man/wise-old-man/.github/contributing/app-guide.md

-# How to contribute to the Wise Old Man API Documentation
+# How to contribute to the Wise Old Man Web App

 This should be a pretty simple setup, as the app doesn't have many external service dependencies.